dagger/dagger/docs/zenith/developer/go/525021-quickstart.md

   ```go file=./snippets/quickstart/step3a/main.go
   ```

-  The optional parameters are specified using the special `Optional` type and assigned default values.
-These optional parameters can then be set using `dagger call` or `dagger query` (exactly as if they'd been specified as top-level options):
+  The optional parameters are specified using the special `Optional` helper type, which represents optional values.
+Any method arguments that use this type will be set as optional in the generated API.
+These optional parameters can be set using `dagger call` or `dagger query` (exactly as if they'd been specified as top-level options).

+  In this example, the optional parameters assigned default values, and `GetOr()` returns either the internal value of the optional or the given default value if the value was not explicitly set by the caller.

+  Here's an example of calling the function with optional parameters:

   ```sh
   dagger call hello-world --count 10 --mashed true